ciarancoffey/chef-home-infra/README.md

 We can't run tests against arch yet, as support for arch in kitchen is minimal.
 We can run our tests on ubuntu though.

-Test are in bats, and live under `./test/integration/default/bats/`
+Some tests are in bats, and live under `./test/integration/default/bats/` More are in serverspec, and live under `./test/integration/default/serverspec/`

 ##Adding tests.
 Test should be added before the work is done to pass the test, i.e. red-green development.